 Fortunately, there are plenty of Certified Organic options in the middle of the store, but too many options can be confusing as well.
 My favorite place to purchase middle of the store items is Thrive Market.
 The prices are extremely reasonable and they give you copious details about your items to let you know if they are gluten free, organic, kosher, non-GMO, vegan etc.

 I’ll pretty much shop anywhere for non-perishable items.
-Target is another one of my favorites for middle of the store items.
+Costco, Walmart, and Target are also winners for the middle of the store items.

 One final thought, when you shop at brick and mortar stores, be sure to check for coupons.
 Coupons for organic groceries are few and far between, but they are typically high dollar coupons since their products aren’t as mainstream and they want you to try them.